It's a long way from life as we knew it but the lockdown measures have been easing across the UK as our “new normal” continues to evolve.

 So what can you do now in England, Scotland, Wales and Northern Ireland that you couldn’t before?
 What are you still stopped from doing?
 And when might that change?

-From Monday groups of up to six people from outside one household can meet outdoors in public and in private gardens in England, provided people who do not live together maintain a distance of from each other.
+From Monday groups of up to six people from outside one household can meet outdoors in public and in private gardens in England, provided people who do not live together maintain a distance of at least two metres from each other.

 However, if you are visiting someone else in their garden, you cannot camp overnight or go indoors other than to gain access to a garden.